vitalyvch/nvml/doc/strace.ebpf.1.md

     - Limited functionality
     - Slow attaching and detaching
-    - Asyncronity.
-If user will not provide enough system resources for performace tool will skip some calls.
+    - Asynchronity.
+If user will not provide enough system resources for performance tool will skip some calls.
 Tool does not assume to try any work-around behind the scene.
     - Depend on modern kernel features
     - Limited possibility to run few instances simultaneously.